 - The type of liver disease has an important impact on the kinetics of Legalon.

-- Doses above 700 mg tid can achieve much higher blood levels than predicted from linear doses / blood levels at lower doses.
+- Doses above 700 mg tid can achieve much higher blood levels than predicted from linear doses/blood levels at lower doses.

-However, further studies are needed to address optimization of dosing schedules, pharmaceutical drug formulations, and patient selection.
+However, further studies are needed to address the optimization of dosing schedules, pharmaceutical drug formulations, and patient selection.

 However, most of these studies had methodological limitations.

-As noted, additional clinical studies of higher scientific quality looking at long-term application and clinical outcomes are needed to support the evidence for the use of legalon in different types of chronic liver disease.
+As noted, additional clinical studies of higher scientific quality looking at the long-term application and clinical outcomes are needed to support the evidence for the use of legalon in different types of chronic liver disease.

 These studies should also pay greater attention to nutritional and lifestyle covariates, such as smoking, coffee consumption, and physical activity in the context of nonalcoholic fatty liver disease.